Qihoo360/evpp/readme.md

 1. A simple enough C++ interface
 2. Support multi-threads and multi-processes
-3. Based on `libevent` is the best.
-Because of the historical burden, we have some old systems which are built on `libevent`.
-If the ideal library is based on `libevent`, we can embedded it with the old system codes, otherwhise we need to modify the old system codes or make it more complicated.
+3. Based on[libevent] is the best.
+Because of the historical burden, we have some old systems which are built on [libevent].
+If the ideal library is based on [libevent], we can embedded it with the old system codes, otherwhise we need to modify the old system codes or make it more complicated.

 As described above, there are not many ones to choose from.
 So we develop one ourself.
-The design of the interface is highly inspired by [muduo](https://github.com/chenshuo/muduo "https://github.com/chenshuo/muduo") and [Golang](https://golang.org).
+The design of the interface is highly inspired by [muduo] and [Golang].
 Let's take some examples to exaplain this:

 1. `Duration` : This is a time inteval class, with a time unit.
 It is referenced to the implementation of `Duration` of the `Golang` project.
 We have seen some many cases that the time interval without a unit.
 For example, what does `timeout` mean?
 Seconds, milliseconds or microseconds?
 We need to read the document carefully, even more, we need to read the implementation codes.
 Our `Duration` class has self-explations with the time unit.
 2. `Buffer` : This is a memory buffer class.
 It uses the two projects' advantages of `muduo` and `Golang`.